 When children learn to recognize and appreciate the good things in life, they develop satisfaction and a sense of optimism.
 In The Transformative Power of Gratitude, I outline five ways to nurture gratitude in homes and classrooms, including helping kids focus on the present moment and fostering their imagination.

 Taking time to be with family and friends and doing the things you enjoy helps deepen relationships.
 Encourage children to design a day with you or someone close to them that would make both people happy.
 At the end of the day, help them savor their positive experiences by reflecting on the things they most enjoyed.

 When children imagine themselves at their best their confidence increases.
 We help children become their best selves by showing interest in them and the kind of young people they want to become.
 Especially at times when children feel good about themselves, help them recapture their thoughts and feelings.
 What feels good to them?
 Tell them what you noticed about them.

 How have you nurtured a balance of positivity and negativity in your own family or classroom?
 I always love to hear your stories!

 ©2013 Marilyn Price-Mitchell.
 All rights reserved.
-Please contact for permission to reprint.
+Please see reprint guidelines for Marilyn’s articles.